seznam/ima/docs/tutorial/static-view.md

 object, or `null`), so it can be properly rendered at both the client and server.
 Never attempt to create an actual DOM element in your view - your application will most likely break!
-This is because your code is run at the server at first, where no DOM is available, and polyfilling it, while possible, would introduce a large overhead.
+This is because your code is run at the server first, where no DOM is available, and polyfilling it, while possible, would introduce a large overhead.
 Additionally, since the UI is rendered using React which modifies the DOM at the client side, any changes to the DOM you would manage to make would likely be lost with the next update of the page's UI.

+### Guestbook form & SMACSS

 Let's replace the inside of the `<div className='l-home container'>` element with the following code: